Use a cardboard roll for a homemade bubble blower when your kids want to blow bubbles but you can’t find your bubble wands.

-Bubbles, bubbles, who loves bubbles?
-And who loves it when you can’t find the bubble wands?
-Or when the kids knock over the bubble mix within minutes of playing with it?
-Yeah, well, those are the downsides to bubble blowing, but fear not, Mama!
+Kids love blowing bubbles, but there’s nothing worse on the first bubble blowing day of spring than realizing can’t find your bubble blowers and bubble mix.
+Fear not, Mama!
 I’ve got a couple of solutions for you!
 The first being this easiest-ever homemade bubble blower made from a cardboard kitchen tube!
 We just love repurposing our cardboard rolls!
 Don’t you?

 Hey, don’t laugh.
 Not only did our cardboard bubble blower work, it worked REALLY WELL!
-And check out our straw and coffee-filter bubble pipe!
-It was great too!
+We also made a homemade bubble pipe out of a straw and a coffee filter, and it worked great too.
+A

 So how did we “make” our homemade bubble blower?